Elliot518/tech-bible/English/7_AI/MachineLearning/regression.md

     It is a library for working with tabular data.
 It can read data from any source, be it a CSV file, a JSON file, or a database.

+- Seaborn

+    It is another tool for plotting that is built on top of Matplotlib and makes it easier to draw charts.